MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-considerations.md

 > [!NOTE]
 > If you're using the Azure Stack Development Kit, and you have administrative access, see the [Determine the current version](../operator/azure-stack-updates.md) section to determine the Azure Stack Hub build.

-For other APIs, run the following PowerShell command to output the namespaces, resource types, and API versions that are supported in your Azure Stack Hub subscription (there may still be differences at a property level).
+For other APIs, run the following PowerShell command to output the namespaces, resource types, and API versions that are supported in your Azure Stack Hub subscription.
+There may still be differences at a property level.
 For this command to work, you must have already [installed](../operator/powershell-install-az-module.md) and [configured](azure-stack-powershell-configure-user.md) PowerShell for an Azure Stack Hub environment.
 You must also have a subscription to an Azure Stack Hub offer.

 ### [Az modules](#tab/az)